Case Study Name (Landowner)

 Plans for future treatments

-Brush saw thinning of Jack Pine to a 7’X7’ spacing fall 2015.
+Brush saw thinning of jack pine to a 7’X7’ spacing fall 2015.
 No future precommercial treatment planned.
 Stand will be evaluated in 15 years for possible commercial thinning.
 The income from a commercial thinning would recover almost double the cost of the precommercial thinning.

 Costs and economic considerations